Crete: History

-Hominids settled in Crete at least 130,000 years ago.
 In the later Neolithic and Bronze Age periods, under the Minoans, Crete had a highly developed, literate civilization.
 It has been ruled by various ancient Greek entities, the Roman Empire, the Byzantine Empire, the Emirate of Crete, the Republic of Venice and the Ottoman Empire.
 After a brief period of independence (1897–1913) under a provisional Cretan government, it joined the Kingdom of Greece.
 It was occupied by Nazi Germany during the Second World War.

 Prehistory

-In 2002, the paleontologist Gerard Gierlinski discovered fossil footprints possibly left by ancient human relatives 5,600,000 years ago.

-The first human settlement in Crete dates to more than 130,000 years ago, during the Paleolithic age.
+Stone tools suggest that archaic humans may have visited Crete as early as 130,000 years ago, but there is no evidence of permanent settlement of the island until the Neolithic, around 7,000 BCE.
 Settlements dating to the aceramic Neolithic in the 7th millennium BC, used cattle, sheep, goats, pigs and dogs as well as domesticated cereals and legumes; ancient Knossos was the site of one of these major Neolithic (then later Minoan) sites.
-Other neolithic settlements include those at Kephala, Magasa, and Trapeza.
+Other neolithic settlements include those at Kephala, Magasa, Trapeza and Gortyn.

 Minoan civilization

-During the Bronze Age, Crete was the centre of the Minoan, notable for its art, its writing systems such as Linear A, and for its massive building complexes including the palace at Knossos.
-Its economy benefited from a network of trade around much of the Mediterranean, and Minoan cultural influence extended to Cyprus, Canaan, and the Egypt.
-Some scholars have speculated that legends such as that of the minotaur have a historical basis in Minoan times.
+During the Bronze Age, Crete was the centre of the Minoan civilization, notable for its art, its writing systems such as Linear A, and for its massive building complexes including the palace at Knossos.
+Its economy benefited from a network of trade around much of the Mediterranean, and Minoan cultural influence extended to Cyprus, Canaan, and Egypt.